Jonnyzhang0122/side-projects/README.md

-This repo stores some interesting programming problems I encountered.
+This repo contains some interesting programming problems I encountered.
 Mainly in Java.